natalia-coelho/natalia-coelho/README.md

 # ✨ Hi, I'm Natalia! ✨

-- 🔭  I'm working as a software developer at Benner Group.
+- 🔭  I'm working as a software developer at Localiza Labs.
 I'm also graduating in systems development.
 - 👾 In order to become a backend specialist I’m currently trying to expand my knowledge on DevOps, software architecture and security measures.
 - 😄 Pronouns: She/Her.
 - 📫 Reach me at buttons below: